wheatjs/vitesse-fireauth-urql/README.md

 - [ ] Change the favicon in `public`
 - [ ] Remove the `.github` folder which contains the funding info
 - [ ] Clean up the READMEs and remove routes
+- [ ] Add your .env file based on the .env.template file

 And, enjoy :)